 Tracy Konoske is a registered, independent dietitian who practices functional medicine in Laurel.
 She was drawn to functional medicine through her experience helping people heal by changing their diet.
-It sparked her to start her practice, Healthy Lifestyles, in 2009.
+Tracy integrated the functional medicine practices into her nutrition business in 2009.

-“Ninety percent of it is diet-based,” Konoske says.
+“Ninety percent of my work is diet-based,” Konoske says.
 “The strongest medicine you can take is at the end of your fork or spoon.”

 Like Hall, Konoske also spends hours with her patients to fully understand their symptoms and help them find relief.
-She provides her services mainly through phone and video calls and has a patient load that includes people from across the region.
+She provides her services through phone calls, and has a patient load that includes people from across the region.

 “If you’re going to treat root causes, you’re going to have to get to know your patients”

 To do that, she has her new patients fill out a 20-page intake questionnaire followed by a 45-minute “get to know you” session.
-Konoske then takes an investigator role, spending several hours examining her patient’s history, every symptom, and every system to discover the root causes of her patient’s illness.
-From there she develops a prescription for her patients.
-In almost every case, she suggests a detox, changes in diet, herbal supplements, and changes in lifestyle.
+Konoske then takes an investigator role, spending several hours examining her patient’s history, every symptom, and every bodily system to discover the root causes of her patient’s illness.
+From there she develops a treatment plan for her patients.
+In almost every case, she suggests some liver supportive strategies, changes in diet, herbal supplements, and changes in lifestyle.